CodeSigils/webpack4-react16-setup/README.md

 * Functional CSS
 * BassCSS
 * Style guide
-* Eslint, Prettier and VSCode
+* Install `Eslint` and `Prettier` plugins for VSCode
-* Git hooks with prettier-quick and husky
+* Clean code with `Prettier`, `prettier-quick` and git hooks with `husky`
+  * Tip: There is a Great youtube video for [configuring lint, prettier and husky](https://www.youtube.com/watch?v=bfyI9yl3qfE).
+If you follow this instructions, every time you push to git your code will be evaluated and autoformated.